Christmas Historical Fiction Books

 Stella is about to spend her first Christmas season as the “Lady” of Morrington Hall.
 As an expat who married an aristocrat, she’s eager to embrace all the yuletide traditions in the English countryside.
 She’s thrown herself into starting a horse farm charity for the holidays.
 Initially, she doesn’t notice items disappearing from her bedroom.
 But then her housekeeper, Mrs. Nelson, is found dead in the cold on Mistletoe Lane.

 Stella wonders if someone else on her staff knows the killer, but then another person dies at a Boxing Day race.
-Stella and her husband, Lyndy, must figure out what happens to save the estate’s reputation and keep themselves alive until the new year.
+Stella and her husband, Lyndy, must figure out how to save the estate’s reputation and keep themselves alive until the new year.

 Christmas Memory book cover